c-blake/xm/readme.md

 to guide audience attention.
 There are web pages where firefox/chrome mess up page layouts quite a bit or literally will not zoom the page element you want.
 This bypasses layout complexity using dynamic redraws over an unrelated window.
+(This is the example in the animated GIF of this `readme.md` where a quick screenshot was unzoomable while the surround text was.)
 There are surely more since "I see" has come to broadly mean "I understand", perhaps culminating in "icic" chat-ese { or lately maybe some emoji(s)? }.

 It should be pretty fast &| use little CPU.
 For small, static 128x128 areas, I clocked it at 36000+ FPS on a 2023-era i7-1370P Linux box running vanilla xorg.